-6. Inspectors will be able to use their section 20 powers, if necessary, to require companies to disclose the service contracts of their directors8 or notes and minutes of meetings9 so that they can be inspected and/or copies taken of them.
+5. Inspectors will be able to use their section 20 powers, if necessary, to require companies to disclose the service contracts of their directors or notes and minutes of meetings so that they can be inspected and/or copies taken of them.

-7. A non-executive director is more likely to be self-employed, although the circumstances of each case should still be assessed.
-Self-employed is defined by section 52 HSWA in very wide terms as an individual, who does work for their own gain or reward, otherwise than under a contract of employment, regardless of whether or not they employ others.
+6. A non-executive director is more likely to be self-employed, although the circumstances of each case should still be assessed.
+Self-employed is defined by section 53 HSWA in very wide terms as an individual who does work for their own gain or reward, otherwise than under a contract of employment, regardless of whether or not they employ others.

 a situation where casual work is taken on for a short period, such as holiday work for students, when the hours and conditions of the work are stipulated by the 'employer', although this is often only verbally; such arrangements would normally give rise to a contract of employment.

-13. In one case 14, a general labourer was engaged by a firm of builders and was expressly told that he was working as part of a "lump" labour force.
+11. In one case 3, a general labourer was engaged by a firm of builders and was expressly told that he was working as part of a "lump" labour force.
 He was paid an hourly rate without deductions for tax and national insurance, but was provided with tools and was subject to the day-to-day control of the site agent with regard to what to do and where to do it.
 The court held that the labourer was an employee of the building firm despite discussions between the parties which may have suggested that their intention was that he was to be a self-employed labour-only subcontractor.

-20. In one case16, it was held that there was no contract of employment where:
+18. In one case5, it was held that there was no contract of employment where:

 The court considered that the relationship lacked the elements of continuity and care associated with a contract of employment.

-21. In another case17, the court held that there was no contract of employment between the agency and the worker where the worker was placed at a client company continuously for three years because the terms of the contract indicated that it was not a contract of employment and it was agreed that there would be periods between assignments where no work would be available.
+19. In another case6, the court held that there was no contract of employment between the agency and the worker where the worker was placed at a client company continuously for three years because the terms of the contract indicated that it was not a contract of employment and it was agreed that there would be periods between assignments where no work would be available.

-26. As stated above, there is a third category of persons in respect of which a duty is held, besides employees and the self-employed - the category of “worker”22.
-Whilst the HSWA imposes duties on employers towards employees (section 2) and duties on the self-employed (section 3(2)), it does not specifically apply to workers.
-The employer’s duties in the case of workers would fall within section 3(1) of HSWA.
-Other specific regulations, however, also place a duty upon a person in control of work, regardless of whether those affected are employees, self-employed or workers (for example, the Construction (Design and Management) Regulations 2015).
+22. As stated above, under employment law there is a third category of persons in respect of which a duty is held, besides employees and the self-employed - the category of “worker”9.
+This category does not exist under HSWA 1974.
+Other specific regulations, however, also place a duty upon a person in control of work, regardless of whether those affected are employees, self-employed or workers (for example, the Construction (Design and Management) Regulations 2007).

-28. A worker who holds an office is traditionally not considered to be an employee because their office continues in existence independently of the particular office holder who, for the time being, holds the position.
-However, there are exceptions to this approach, for example, police officers are office holders but, by virtue of specific statutory provision23, are treated as employees for the purposes of health and safety legislation.
+24. Office holders are not traditionally considered to be employees.
+However, there are exceptions to this approach, for example, police officers are office holders but, by virtue of specific statutory provision10, are treated as employees for the purposes of health and safety legislation.

-29. However, a person may be both an office holder and an employee at the same time, and a Court will consider all of all the relevant factors to determine whether this is the case.
+25. However, a person may be both an office holder and an employee at the same time, and a Court will consider all of all the relevant factors to determine whether this is the case.